marcelbonnet/freebsd-ports/ARDOUR.md

 multimedia/harvid OK    OK    OK    OK    OK	OK    Y	 OK multimedia/xjadeo OK    *     OK    OK    OK	OK    Y	 OK

-   xjadeo: configure error on amd64
+   xjadeo: configure error on amd64 - not found libXv (-lXv), but it is installed and complains about x11/libX11 not found, but it is installed.
 ```